munozsophia/waph-munozsa/hackathons/hackathon4/README.md

 ## The Lab's Overview

 For Hackathon 4, there were two parts.
-In Part I .
-In Part II.
+In Part I I simulated the attack between the Attacker and the Victim.
+I first inspected the page source of the `changepassword.php` page to create a CSRF website that could access request to change the victim's password after it was clicked on.
+I created a comment with CSRF injected and as the Victim I clicked on the comment, explosing the web apps vulnerability.
+In Part II, I reflected on the reasons for why the CSRF attacks were successful and ways to defend against them.

-Outcomes I learned from this hackathon were
+Outcomes I learned from this hackathon were the vulnerabilities of a web application from Cross-Site Request Forgery attacks and how the defenses against them are important to implement to avoid attackers from exploiting these vulnerabilities accessing the database or user accounts.

 Hackathon4 Folder: [https://github.com/munozsophia/waph-munozsa/tree/main/hackathons/hackathon4](https://github.com/munozsophia/waph-munozsa/tree/main/hackathons/hackathon4).